+5.4.1 Attacks by modifying helper application input.
 Recall that SEEs may be used to run untrusted and/or malicious software.
 In such cases, additional precautions need to be taken to ensure that this software does not interfere with the helper applications, subverting them into providing a view of system state that looks acceptable to the user.
-In particular, we need to ensure that untrusted processes cannot interfere with the operation of helper application processes, or modify the executables, libraries or configuration files used by them.
+For instance, the untrusted process may interfere with the execution of the helper application.
+One way for the untrusted program to accomplish this is to insert an alias into the .bashrc or a similar shell startup file, and have the untrusted program execute its own version of the helper application (which presumably will present false results to the user).
+The above situation illustrates the need to ensure that untrusted processes cannot interfere with the operation of helper application processes, or modify the executables, libraries, or configuration files used by them.
 To ensure this, helper applications can be run outside of the SEE, but having a read-only access to the file system view within the IFS using a special path name.
-This approach ensures that the helper application gets its executable, libraries and config files from the host file system.
+This approach ensures that the helper application gets its executable, libraries, and config files from the host file system which is unaffected.
 Another advantage of doing this is that any modifications to the system state made by helper applications do not clutter the user interface that reports file modifications that were carried out within the SEE.
 (While it may seem that helper applications are unlikely to modify files, this is not true.
 For instance, running the bash shell causes it to update the .bash_history file; running a browser updates its history and cache files; and so on.)